perforce/setup-p4/README.md

 The Action will change directory to what is provided in `working_directory`.
 Note that the specified directory must exist.

 #### `spec`

 If `spec` is provided the contents of `spec` will be passed to the `STDIN` of the p4 command.
 In `arguments` include the option `-i` so that p4 reads from `STDIN` instead of opening your `P4EDITOR`.

+#### `p4_version`

+`p4_version` defines the version of the `p4` binary that will be downloaded and cached.  `p4_version` should only be specified in a `setup` GitHub Action Step.
+In this step the it will check if the specified version is already present, if it is not it will be loaded, cached, and added to the `$PATH`.
+All subsequent steps will be able to use the `p4` found in the `$PATH`.

+See our [CI workflows](https://github.com/perforce/github-actions-p4/tree/master/.github/workflows) for examples.